mfridman/tparse/README.md

 # tparse

-A command line tool for parsing the output of `go test` with `-json` flag.
+A command line tool for analyzing and summarizing `go test` output.

 ## Installation